Dinduks/ChaoticCard/README.md

 Features to come
 ----------------
 * An admin page to edit the vCard
-* Language selector
 * Enhanced SEO
 * Contact form